Are your symptoms annoying, persistent, exhausting?

 Don't Get Trapped in a Sinusitis Cycle

 Sinusitis and chronic sinus infections can leave you feeling constantly sick and anxious about missing time from work, school, family and friends.
-The pain and annoyance seems unending.
+The pain and annoyance seem unending.

 If you are experiencing an ongoing sinus infection, or more than 4 sinus episodes a year, you might be struggling with chronic sinusitis.
 You may have tried numerous over-the-counter medications and decongestants, or made numerous trips to the doctor.
 Maybe antibiotics seemed to help at first, but then the infection returned.
 The sinusitis cycle continues.